 Email marketing experts Mailchimp ran a survey where segmented campaigns showed a 14.31% higher open-rate than a non-segmented campaign.

-And the same report revealed that segmentation by interests groups also saw a marked improvement, with a 9.92% higher open-rate than non-segmented campaigns.
+And the same report revealed that segmentation by interest groups also saw a marked improvement, with a 9.92% higher open rate than non-segmented campaigns.

 If you publish enough different content, you might want to start another list for readers who prefer specific types of content.